We began our phased return to dentistry on 8th June and are now able to offer routine appointments.

 - Whiten teeth

-Before the veneering takes place, you will consult with your dentist about your preferences.
-Your dentist will also conduct a thorough oral examination to ensure veneers are the right choice for you.
+Before the procedure takes place, you will consult with your dentist about your preferences.
+Your dentist will also conduct a thorough oral examination to ensure dental veneers are the right choice for you.

 Stage two: Impressions and study models